akinsho/bufferline.nvim/README.md

 --- count is an integer representing total count of errors
 --- level is a string "error" | "warning"
---- diagnostics_dict is a dictionary from error level to number of errors for each level.
+--- diagnostics_dict is a dictionary from error level ("error", "warning" or "info")to number of errors for each level.
---- 1: error, 2: warning, 3: info
 --- this should return a string
---- Don't get too fancy as this function will be executed a lot diagnostics_indicator = function(count, level, diagnostics_dict) local icon = level:match("error") and " " or ""
+--- Don't get too fancy as this function will be executed a lot diagnostics_indicator = function(count, level, diagnostics_dict) local icon = level:match("error") and " " or " "
   return " " .. icon .. count
 end